BLCM/modding-web/_pages/community.md

 Borderlands 3 modding is still in very early days, so expect there to be some hiccups as more and more people start using the software and mods.
 There are a few places to go for help with doing BL3 hotfix modding, though:

+- [Borderlands Mods Support](https://discord.gg/bXeqV8Ef9R) is a newer server started in November 2021 by Shadowevil, as a spin-off from Shadow's Evil Hideout, which had been the main hub for BL3 modding.

 - The [B3HM Nexusmods Page](https://www.nexusmods.com/borderlands3/mods/244) can
   be used to report bugs or ask for help running it.